 - Bill Reid Gallery of Northwest Coast Art – an exceptional place for First Nation art.

-- Coastal First Nations Dance Festival – at the Museum of Anthropology one weekend each spring.
+- Coastal First Nations Dance Festival – at the Museum of Anthropology or other venue one weekend each spring.

 - Museum of Anthropology at UBC – a museum featuring First Nations art, totems and other anthropology artifacts and information.

-- Sasquatch Days – a festival in Harrison Hot Springs with war canoe races, a salmon BBQ and local aboriginal cultural performances in June.
+- Sasquatch Days – a festival in Harrison Hot Springs with war canoe races, a salmon BBQ and local Indigenous cultural performances in June.

 - Spirit of the People Powwow – a First Nations powwow in Chilliwack each summer.

 - Squamish Youth Nation Powwow – a major powwow event on Vancouver’s North Shore in July.

 - Squamish Lil’wat Cultural Centre – located at 4584 Blackcomb Way in the Upper Village, close to the Fairmont Chateau Whistler and the Four Seasons.
 Admission is under $20 for adults and the centre includes a Lil’wat Istken and Squamish Longhouse, theatre, archival museum and contemporary gallery.